ecoacoustics/website/content/resources/help-centre/converting/convert-r/index.md

 found [here](https://rdrr.io/cran/seewave/man/wav2flac.html).

 Take note of the `exename` and `path2exe` settings in the examples below.
-If you are using windows, path2exe should specify the folder which contains flac.exe.
+If you are using windows, path2exe should specify the folder which contains `flac.exe`.
 If you are using MacOS, the directory that flac is installed should be listed in your `$PATH` variable for the function to work.